-[UPDATE 4/2/20] Federal funds under the CARES Act will be available, although the timeline is still unknown.
-Our current understanding is that there will be approximately \$30 million dollars with at least 90% available for distribution to the LEAs.
+[UPDATE, 5/27/20] Federal funds under the CARES Act will be available, although the timeline of the release of funds to the LEAs is still unknown.
+There are approximately \$28 million dollars that will be distributed to the LEAs.